effectfully-ou/sketches/has-lens-done-right/README.md

 - [phantom types do not work directly](https://gitlab.haskell.org/ghc/ghc/wikis/records/overloaded-record-fields/design#type-changing-update-phantom-arguments)
 - [type families in certain cases do not work directly](https://gitlab.haskell.org/ghc/ghc/wikis/records/overloaded-record-fields/design#type-changing-update-type-families)

+But I expect that the same workaround with `Tagged` should apply here as well.

 ## [The multiple type-changing updates problem](https://gitlab.haskell.org/ghc/ghc/wikis/records/overloaded-record-fields/design#type-changing-update-multiple-fields)

 This limitation applies to all the approaches mentioned in this documented (including the `SameModulo` one).
 Possible ways to handle multiple type-changing updates are